LandonDoyle7599/HPC-Final/README.md

 mpirun -np 2 ./distributed 25 6
 ```

+To change the number of epochs and clusters, pass in different values as arguments to the command.

+`mpirun -np <number of nodes> ./distributed <number of epochs> <number of clusters>`

 ### Parallel GPU

 Running on CHPC first we need to load the module: